mdp-toolkit/mdp-docs/source/examples/gsfa/GSFA.rst

 	>>> ax2.set_title("Test data in 2-D")
 	>>> plt.show()

+|
+|

 .. image:: plots.png
         :width: 700

-**As we can see the GSFA shows good performance in finding features the separate data even in two-dimensional representation.**
+**As we can see GSFA shows good performance in finding features the separate data even in two-dimensional representation.**

 We train SVM on the data transformed with GSFA